astrolytics-io/nucleus-analytics/README.md

 <b>Electron:</b>

 This module works in both the renderer and the main process, but **you should use it in one process only, otherwise you'll see duplicate data.
-We recommend the renderer process with nodeIntegration enabled.**
+For maximum data accuracy, we recommend the renderer process.**

 ## V4.0 breaking changes
 - the `.appStarted()` method has been removed and integrated into .init()